bgamari/ghc-wiki-import/code-base-cleanup.md

   - Undefined reference to RegArchBase.hs from GHC.Compiler.CmmToAsm.Register.Allocator.Graph.ArchX86
   - Undefined reference to MachRegs\*.hs and MachRegs.hs from GHC.Compiler.CmmToAsm.Register.Allocator.Graph.ArchBase
 - Binutils 2.17 is from 2011.
 Maybe we could remove the Hack in GHC.Compiler.CmmToAsm.X86.CodeGen
-- Fix core-spec (links to module files)
 - Rename CAF into "static thunk"?
 - put notes files (e.g. profiling-notes, \*.tex files) into actual notes or in the wiki
-- there are some traces of RnHsSyn that doesn't exist anymore
+- Fix traces of RnHsSyn that doesn't exist anymore

 Questions: